-The Hunger Games series remain some of the best YA book-to-movie adaptations out there, as it perfectly capture the trilogy's gloomy atmosphere and raw emotion.
+The Hunger Games series remains one of the best young adult book-to-movie adaptations out there, as it perfectly captures the trilogy's gloomy atmosphere and raw emotion.
 The fact that author Suzanne Collins was on board to help write the screenplay probably didn’t hurt.
-Factor in Jennifer’s Lawrence undeniable acting chops, and a hit was born.
+Factor in Jennifer Lawrence's undeniable acting chops and a hit was born.

 Bringing Hannibal Lecter to the big screen is no easy feat, but The Silence of the Lambs pulls it off beautifully, offering a haunting tale of horror and suspense.

 The story follows Clarice Starling, a young FBI trainee who interviews Hannibal Lecter in her pursuit to apprehend a serial killer.
 Lecter is himself a cannibalistic serial killer serving life behind bars, who just happens to be a brilliant psychiatrist as well.
 Unfortunately for Clarice, his insights don’t come cheap.